UPCOMING JEWISH MINDFULNESS EVENTS

 • Simply feel drawn to Jewish wisdom, regardless of background

 So happy to be with my beloved co-teachers at an Institute for Jewish Spirituality (IJS) multi-day retreat in Aug.
-2025: (l-r) Rebecca Schisler, Kohenet Keshira HaLev Fife, Dr. Jes Golden.
+2025, Being With What Is: A Silent Jewish Mindfulness Retreat for Young Adults: (l-r) Rebecca Schisler, Kohenet Keshira HaLev Fife, Dr. Jes Golden.

-In retreat contexts, we’ll create Shabbat-like containers for deep rest and reflection, weaving Jewish liturgy, song, textual exploration, and meditation practice.
+What we will do together: integrate Jewish concepts, practices, and texts with meditation and discussion.
+In retreat contexts, we'll create Shabbat-like containers for deep rest and reflection, weaving Jewish liturgy, song, textual exploration, and practice.

-And as with all Two Wings Mindfulness offerings, we’ll create space for both individual insight and communal support—because lasting transformation happens at the intersection of personal practice, skillful guidance, and authentic connection.
+And as with all Two Wings offerings, we'll make space for both individual insight and communal support—because meaningful, heart-centered change happens at the intersection of personal practice, skillful guidance, and authentic connection.

 Offerings